 “It’s the bride’s day,” we say, and she should have a 5″ binder full of plans that she’s been working on since she was seven years old.
 Never mind whether the groom has any opinions.
 She is constantly asked about her vision for her day – and, in many cases, told that her vision is wrong and it must be done a certain

-Couples who inquire with vendors are met with replies that address only the bride; even if it was the groom who reached out.
+Couples who inquire with vendors are met with replies that address only the bride, even if it was the groom who reached out.
 Hell, I’ve had couples tell me that a big reason they hired me was that I made eye contact with both of them and assumed that they’d both be equally involved in the planning!
-(Yes, I can treat you both like equals while I plan your wedding – details here!)
+(Yes, I can treat you two as (gasp!) equals while I plan your wedding – details here!)

-Emotional and Meta Labor is Why Wedding Planning is so Stressful for Women
+Emotional Labor is Why Wedding Planning is so Stressful for Women

 All of these expectations add up to the same kind of stress women face in the rest of their lives – how to balance their own emotional needs with those of everyone around them and still put on a happy face.
 (Because it’s the best day of your life and you better look like you’re enjoying it!)

 It’s another second shift, but it’s actually a third shift because there’s still that whole domestic project management thing happening every night.
 Engaged women spend, on average, 10-15 hours per week for 12 to 18 months planning their weddings.
-That’s over 500 hours at the low end and more than 1000 hours at the max, and so much of that time is spent managing feelings.
+That’s over 500 hours at the low end and more than 1000 hours at the max, and so much of that time is spent managing the mental load and other people’s feelings.

 That’s the equivalent of 13 to 26 UNPAID work weeks to plan a single day.No wonder wedding planning is one of the most stressful and exhausting times in a woman’s life.